 BHT, BHA, and Ethoxyquin

 Excess of carbohydrate "fillers" is not good for cats.
-Dry food can even contain as much as 50 percent grain.
+Dry food can contain as much as 50 percent grain.
 Older cats and cats with diabetes can be fed grain-free food, as long as the carbohydrate content is limited.
-Wheat gluten can also be problematic as it's a cheaper alternative to muscle meat protein and whole grain options.
-It can also contain melamine which has been known to cause kidney failure due to its plastic, nitrogen, and protein elements, according to the World Health Organization.
+Wheat gluten can also be problematic as it's a cheaper alternative to muscle meat protein and whole-grain options.
+Some pet food can contain melamine, which in combination with cyanuric acid, also found in pet foods, can cause kidney stones and kidney failure, according to the World Health Organization.

 PubChem Compound Summary for CID 31404, Butylated hydroxytoluene.
 National Center for Biotechnology Information.